 (*PM = private message, frequently used in social networks)

 b) Secure Email

 All the email sent between ProtonMail users is encrypted by default.
-No need to handle public keys and additional plugins for encryption, Protons takes care of that.
-In addition you can create self-destructing messages and send password protected emails even to non-Proton users.
+No need to handle public keys and additional plugins for encryption, ProtonMail takes care of that.
+In addition, you can create self-destructing messages and send password-protected emails even to non-Proton users.

 c) The Unsubscribe Button

 Yes, for every email originating from a mailing list, there is an unsubscribe button!
 No more hassle searching for that tiny unsubscribe link in faint grey at the bottom of a newsletter and clicking through feedback forms.
 I really appreciate how they paid attention to such many small but super-useful details.

 Also, you can see that loading remote content is disabled by default, another feature that adds security to your inbox: Any code contained in an email is only executed after your approval.